GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 * This is disabled by default.

 ### Show Page Names
-* When using Gravity Forms' *Page Break* fields you have the option to [name each page using the *Start Paging* field](https://docs.gravityforms.com/page-break/).
-When this PDF option is enabled, these page names will be displayed in your PDF.
+* When using Gravity Forms *Page Break* field you have the option to [name each page using the *Start Paging* field](https://docs.gravityforms.com/page-break/).
+When this PDF option is enabled, thee page names will be displayed in your PDF.
 * This is disabled by default.

 ### Show HTML Fields